kimmaker/RTK3/README.md

 ## Method and results

 The resulting audit utilised the six ability attributes of each RTK3 character: Combat (War), Intelligence, Politics, Charm, Army Command, and Naval Command.
 Initially based on a moderately accurate [list of KOEI RTK3 warriors in Japanese](https://gcgx.games/sangokushi/3/warriors.html), unique hexadecimal-converted attribute combinations ("signatures") were generated and validated against the English RTK3 binaries for identification, row by row and scenario by scenario.
 In the end, errors and inaccuracies were found on both sides: the base list and the software.
+The outcome of the audit captured in this repository may not be perfect and is subject to further corrections.

 Included in this repository is corrected data across all 532 RTK3 characters in CSV format, most likely the only complete multilingual reference of its kind on the Internet.